 If this article excites your interest in a Poly tunnel for this autumn or winter do check out several suppliers before you take the plunge.
 Of course if you are a handy man metalworker and have a nearby supplier of wide plastic sheeting you could rig up a DIY Polytunnel.

 This Article is by Richard Handscombe, author and organic gardener in Spain.
-He is the author of a number of books on gardening in Spain and can be found at his website gardening in spain.
+He is the author of a number of books on gardening in Spain.

 Further Information & Polytunnel Articles